dragthor/dragthor.github.com/_posts/2016-02-02-preventing-object-modification-in-javascript.markdown

 permalink: /preventing-object-modification-in-javascript/
 meta: javascript
 ---
-Currently ([ECMAScript 5](http://www.ecmascript.org/docs.php)) there are three ways to prevent or lock down object modification in Javascript.
-This is important to help prevent possible third party Javascript partners from tampering with your objects.
-Or if you want to write [immutable Javascript](https://github.com/facebook/immutable-js).
+Currently ([ECMAScript 5](http://www.ecmascript.org/docs.php)) there are three ways to prevent or "lock down" object modification in Javascript.
+This is important to help prevent possible misbehaving third party Javascript partners from tampering with your objects.
+Or worse - your own Javascript in other parts of your code base that you did not think about or test.
+Or maybe there are specific areas or parts of your code where you want to write [immutable Javascript](https://github.com/facebook/immutable-js) and reap the [benefits](http://programmers.stackexchange.com/questions/151733/if-immutable-objects-are-good-why-do-people-keep-creating-mutable-objects)?

 The methods below all "inherit" the abilities of the one above it (the one at the top is the least restrictive).